What is a Chronological Age

 For example, if you were born on October 5, 1996, your chronological age as of June 20, 2019 would be 22 years, 8 months, and 15 days.

-For times when you don't have access to a calculator like the one on this page, the following example illustrates how to figure a person's age in years, months, and days using simple subtraction (actual results from calculator).
+For times when you don't have access to a calculator like the one on this page, the following example illustrates how to figure a person's age in years, months, and days using simple subtraction (chronological age formula used by the calculator).

 For our example, suppose the person/student being tested was born on November 30, 1996, and the date the test is being administered is August 7, 2013.

 To arrive at the chronological age, we first set up a subtraction problem, where we will subtract the birth date from the test date.
 Here is how our initial subtraction problem is laid out:

 Step #1: As with any other subtraction problem, we start subtracting in the right-most column -- which in this case is the "Days" column:

 Since 7 days in the Test row is less than 30 days in the Birth row, we need to borrow 30 days (1 month) from the Test/Months cell, which leaves us with 7 months in the Test/Months cell and 37 days in the Test/Days cell.
 Subtracting 30 days from 37 days gives us a result of 7 days in the Age/Days cell.